 7. Add Grounding

 Grounding is a great addition to your fence.
 You will need a main system grounding rod for the fence energizing charger.
 Additional grounding around the fence improves its effectiveness.
-Chicken wire is popular grounding improver for electric fences used in apiaries against bears.
-It increases contact of the bear and the ground, when the bear makes contact with electric wire.
+Chicken wire is a popular grounding improver for electric fences used in apiaries against bears.
+It increases contact of the bear and the ground, when the bear makes contact with the electric wire.
 If you use chicken wire, make sure to connect it to the grounding rod you use.
 You can also have extra grounding rods for the chicken wire in addition to connecting it to the main grounding rod in the system.
 Dampness around the area for the electric apiary fence also improves grounding.

 Apiary Electric Fence Maintenance

-Maintenance of your electric apiary fence is important.
+Maintenance of your apiary electric fence is important.
 It ensures the fence is working all the time.
 Vegetation near the fence should be cut to size so that it is not touching the fence.
 Connections should also be checked regularly to ascertain that they are working.
 With a properly maintained beekeeping electric fence for bears, you have great success keeping bears away from your beehives.
 You may practice baiting with bacon for better results with the fence.
 Bears smelling the bacon receive an electric shock and stay away from the fence.

 A beehive that has been rummaged through by a bear suffers many losses.
 In addition to the destroyed honeycomb, depleted honey stocks and the loss of brood, bees – including the queen bee, might die in the attack.
 Apiary electric fences give excellent protection for against bears.
 Beekeepers use electric fences of various types to boost apiary security.
-Use these best apiary electric fences for bears to keep them from hurting your beekeeping operation.
+Use these best apiary electric fences for bears (or build your own) to keep them from hurting your beekeeping operation.